How to stop being clingy

 I truly believe that most of our behaviors are either inspired by faith or controlled by fear.
 And neediness, clinginess, and desperation are all rooted in the fear of abandonment and rejection.

-So if you are looking for how to stop being clingy and needy, you need to go deep and find out where that fear stems from.
+So the first step to stop being clingy and insecure is to go deep and find out where those fears stem from.
 Which experience has shaped your thinking and is there a single event that could have led to it?

 In my case, I know that my fear of abandonment comes from my past romantic relationships.

 For almost 10 years the only romantic affairs I would experience were situationships.
-During that time it seemed like nothing I ever said or did was good enough for any guy to want to commit to me.
+During that time it seemed like nothing I ever said or did was good enough.
+I just couldn’t get a man to commit.

 2. Look for professional help

-Once you understand yourself better you might want to look for professional help in the form of a counselor or even a clinical psychologist.
+Once you understand yourself better you might want to look for professional help in the form of a therapist or even a clinical psychologist.

-I recently started seeing a therapist and after only 2 months in, I’m already impressed how much of a difference she has made in my life.
+I recently started seeing a therapist myself and after only 2 months in I’m already impressed by how much of a difference she has made in my life.

-In just a few sessions she has been able to help me understand me better and provided so many great ways for me to deal with relationship anxiety.
+In just a few sessions she has been able to help me understand myself better and provided so many great ways for me to deal with relationship anxiety.

-Your therapist will help you to reframe your thinking so that you don’t get overwhelmed by the many what-if scenarios that tend to breed anxiety.
+Your therapist can help you to reframe your own thoughts so that you don’t get overwhelmed by the many what-if scenarios that tend to breed anxiety.

-However, you don’t have to see a counselor.
+However, you don’t always have to see a counselor.
 You can start by educating yourself.

-Books, like Attached by Amir Levine, are great resources that explain our mental health and attachment styles in simple terms.
-You just need to be open to look at your past experiences and try to identify common patterns.
+Books, like Attached by Amir Levine, are a great resource that explains mental health and attachment styles in simple terms.
+You just need to be open to looking at your past experiences and trying to identify common patterns.

-Of course, it may take longer to get to the bottom of your clingy tendencies, but that is better than running on auto-pilot and risking getting in another clingy relationship.
+Of course, it may take longer to get to the bottom of your clingy tendencies, but that is better than running on auto-pilot and risking getting into more clingy relationships.